Tomliiiiii/Weed_identification/README.md

-# Weed identification
+# Weed Identification

 This is a deep learning project for weed classification in winter cereals.
 The dataset is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Project Goal
 The objective is to develop a robust classification model that can reliably identify seven widespread and hard-to-control weed species.
-This project serves as an entry point into AI-powered precision agriculture and can later be integrated into drones or robotic applications.

 ## Dataset
 - 10,810 images
 - 7 classes:
   - *Avena sterilis*
   - *Lolium multiflorum*